scasagrande/scasagrande.github.io-src/content/pages/cv.rst

 ..

-    Python lover, hardware builder, dabbler in DevOps-y tech, and tester of all the things
+    Python lover, hardware builder, dabbler in DevOps tech, and tester of all the things

 Skill Summary
 -------------